-Appropriate roles for SLPs include the following:
+Appropriate roles for SLPs include the following.

-As indicated in the Code of Ethics (ASHA, 2016a), SLPs who serve individuals with ID should be specifically educated and appropriately trained to do so.
+As indicated in the ASHA Code of Ethics (ASHA, 2016a), SLPs who serve individuals with ID should be specifically educated and appropriately trained to do so.

 See the Assessment section of the Intellectual Disability evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 SLPs screen for hearing, speech, language, communication, and swallowing problems.
 Screening does not result in a diagnosis of a disorder but, rather, determines the need for further assessment and/or referral for other services.
-Screening may not be a needed step for individuals with ID, particularly those with more severe limitations in intellectual or adaptive functioning.
+Screening may not be a needed step for individuals with intellectual disability (ID), particularly those with more severe limitations in intellectual or adaptive functioning.
 For these individuals, a comprehensive assessment is likely to be the first step.